vFredo/dotfiles/README.md

 # System configurations
 This configuration are set for my GNU/Linux operating systems, this is really intended for my own use.
-There is a [setup.sh](https://github.com/fredo0522/Dotfiles/blob/master/setup.sh) script to configure the files (the setup don't install all dependencies need it).
+There is a [setup.sh](https://github.com/fredo0522/Dotfiles/blob/master/setup.sh) script to configure the files, to see the options of the setup run `./setup.sh --help` (the setup don't install all dependencies need it).

 ## Features
 * i3 gaps config.